 Think of this dick celebrity as a bloated, aging metaphor for the plight of the dick white guy in Donald Trump’s America.

-Maybe I started to hate Chevy Chase after reading about his attempts to sabotage other writers during pitch meetings in those early days of Saturday Night Live.
+Maybe I started to hate Chevy Chase after reading about his attempts to sabotage other writers during pitch meetings in those storied early days of Saturday Night Live.

 In case you haven’t heard, this Pens and Patron article sums up what I’m talking about: